 You are responsible for any co-pays or deductibles.
 Any money you pay out of your pocket should be reimbursed by the at-fault party’s insurance company when your case is settled.
 You may be wondering, “Why should my car insurance company pay for this if the accident wasn’t my fault?”
 This is done so that you can immediately go to the doctor of your choice.
 As mentioned earlier, at the conclusion of the case, your insurance company will get reimbursed by the at-fault party’s insurance company.

 If you don’t have health insurance, your attorney may be able to get your doctor to agree to be paid at the end of the case.
 This way, you wouldn’t have to pay your medical bills at the time of your treatment.
-It’s important to be honest with your attorney so they can better assist you.
+It’s important to be honest with your Kentucky car accident attorney so they can better assist you.
 They want you to get the best result possible for your case.